KZMZ

-KZMZ (96.9 FM, "96.9 Rocks") is a radio station broadcasting a classic rock format.
+KZMZ (96.9 FM, "96.9 Rocks") is an American radio station broadcasting a classic rock format.
 Licensed to Alexandria, Louisiana, United States, the station serves the Alexandria area.
 The station is currently owned by Cenla Broadcasting Licensing Company, LLC.
 Its studios are located on Texas Avenue in Alexandria, and its transmitter is located near Forest Hill, Louisiana.

 History

 The station went on the air in 1947 as a sister station to KALB-AM (Now KJMJ) and KALB-TV with the call letters KALB-FM.
 Since the 1980s, 96.9 has been programmed as an urban station with the callsign of KTIZ, and top 40, classic rock, and mainstream rock formats as KZMZ.